web3go-xyz/docs/data-tables/moonriver.md

 | totalbond         | decimal           |                      |

 **round_info**

+This table shows the general information of each round such as number of collators involved, total bond and start block.

 | field name        | data type         | data description     |
 | ------------------|:-----------------:| --------------------:|